In South Korea, one of the most important holidays is Lunar New Year. It is known as Seollal (설날) in Korean.

 We’ll tell you all you need to know about Korean Lunar New Year!

-Seollal (설날) is one of the important traditional Korean holidays in South Korea.
-This special holiday commemorates the first day of the Korean Lunar Calendar.
-The holiday takes place in the span of several days.
-It is marked by the gathering of family members, performing Korean rituals, eating traditional foods, playing folk games, and other traditional activities.
+Seollal (설날) is one of the important traditional Korean holidays in the Korean culture.
+This national holiday commemorates the first day of the Korean Lunar Calendar.
+The holiday takes place over several days.
+It is marked by the gathering of family members, performing Korean rituals, eating traditional foods, playing traditional folk games, and other traditional activities.

 When is the Korean Lunar New Year?